 SqlClient Support for High Availability, Disaster Recovery

 This topic discusses SqlClient support (added in .NET Framework 4.5) for high-availability, disaster recovery -- AlwaysOn Availability Groups.
 AlwaysOn Availability Groups feature was added to SQL Server 2012.
-For more information about AlwaysOn Availability Groups, see SQL Server Books Online.

 You can now specify the availability group listener of a (high-availability, disaster-recovery) availability group (AG) or SQL Server 2012 Failover Cluster Instance in the connection property.
 If a SqlClient application is connected to an AlwaysOn database that fails over, the original connection is broken and the application must open a new connection to continue work after the failover.

 If you are not connecting to an availability group listener or SQL Server 2012 Failover Cluster Instance, and if multiple IP addresses are associated with a hostname, SqlClient will iterate sequentially through all IP addresses associated with DNS entry.
 This can be time consuming if the first IP address returned by DNS server is not bound to any network interface card (NIC).
 When connecting to an availability group listener or SQL Server 2012 Failover Cluster Instance, SqlClient attempts to establish connections to all IP addresses in parallel and if a connection attempt succeeds, the driver will discard any pending connection attempts.